jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _Keep in mind, commentators, reporters, and columnists don't go to work like you, and then think about the world.
-This is their job.
+Being on TV is their job.
 But since too many of us still listen to their opinion, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
 Once we start concentraing on building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy

-For Techvolution to be our new Internet Age philosophy, it must inspire politically temperate and highly focused individuals alike, to see the big picture again.
-It will if it gets Main Street to see the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin as protagonists.
-Everyone inside the Internet Age should be following the heroes' example.
-To be political means to fund, make, and use our levers of power.
-Examples are home solar panels, car maintenance records we control, and openly available performance reviews of the companies we work for.
+For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
+That it's the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin are our protagonists.
+Everyone inside the Internet Age should be following these heroes' example.

+Therefore, to be political means to fund, make, and use our own levers of power.
+Examples are home solar panels, car maintenance records we control, and openly available management performance reviews of the companies we work for.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.